bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 The ensemble callset also flattens representations to make them easier to compare.
 Deletions (DEL), insertions (INS) and inversions (INV) all have standard nomenclatures.
-The callset reports CNVs as the predicted integer copy number, cnv1_cnvkit is a copy number deletion from a diploid reference called by cnvkit.
+The callset reports CNVs as the predicted integer copy
+number: cnv1_cnvkit is a copy number deletion from a diploid reference called by cnvkit.
+Some complex regions will have multiple overlapping calls and get collapsed into a single event with the predictions: 3,5 would be a region with two predicted amplifications of 3 and 5.

 .. _Validation of germline structural variant detection: http://bcb.io/2014/08/12/validated-whole-genome-structural-variation-detection-using-multiple-callers/